MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 [!INCLUDE[d365fin_long_md](../includes/2020_releasewave2.md)]

 The partial records capability in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] allows for loading a subset of normal table fields when accessing a SQL based data source.
 Using partial records improves performance of objects like reports and OData pages - objects whose source code loops through records.
 It's particularly beneficial when table extensions are used in the application.

-Accessing a data source from AL code is typically done by using the methods like GET, FIND, NEXT, and so on.
+Accessing a data source from AL code is typically done by using the record's methods [GET, FIND, NEXT](devenv-get-find-and-next-methods.md), and so on.
 Without using partial records, the runtime loads all normal fields when accessing the data source.
-Using the partial records API, you can now add code that loads only a selected set of fields.
+Using the partial records API, you can now select a set of fields and only load them.

 ## API Overview